medvedevgroup/HowDeSBT/tutorial/README.md

 ### (4) Build the HowDeSBT nodes.

-We use "howdesbt build" to build the Bloom filter files for the tree.
+We use `howdesbt build` to build the Bloom filter files for the tree.

 ```bash
 howdesbt build --HowDe --tree=union.sbt --outtree=howde.sbt